Alkimos, Western Australia: Education

-The 2 public primary schools in Alkimos are Alkimos Primary School and Alkimos Beach Primary School.
-The public high school in Alkimos is Alkimos College, which opened to Year 7 students in 2020, and will grow to Year 12 students by 2025.
+The 3 public primary schools in Alkimos are Alkimos Primary School, Alkimos Beach Primary School and Shorehaven Primary School.
+The public high school in Alkimos is Alkimos College, which opened to Year 7 students in 2020, and has grown to house Year 12 students at the start of 2025.
 Year 8 to 12 students can go to the nearby Butler College.
+St James Anglican School is a K–11 Anglican school in Alkimos, which expanded to include Year 12 students in 2021.
 It is expected that another public high school will be needed in Alkimos by 2024.

-St James Anglican School is an K–11 Anglican school in Alkimos, which will expand to Year 12 students in 2021.
+Infrastructure

+Construction of the Alkimos Seawater Desalination Plant commenced in 2024, next to the Alkimos Wastewater Treatment Plant.

 Transport

 In 2008, Marmion Avenue was extended through the suburb, which had previously been unserviced by the road network.
-On 14 December 2008, the 490 Transperth service between Clarkson train station and Two Rocks was rerouted from Wanneroo Road to Marmion Avenue through the middle of Alkimos, operated by Swan Transit.

-As part of the satellite city proposals, the Joondalup Line will be extended through the area with a planned 3 stations, with possible names Alkimos, North Alkimos, & Eglinton.
+In 2023, the Mitchell Freeway was extended to the southern part of the suburb, terminating at Romeo Road.
+Transperth operates trains to Yanchep, with Alkimos station in the suburb.
+The bus routes in the area are operated by Swan Transit.

+The Yanchep railway line was extended through the area with Alkimos railway station opened on 15 July 2024.